Tyler Boyd Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Season Stats

-- With five targets in the red zone this season, Boyd has been on the receiving end of 17.2% of his team's 29 red zone pass attempts.
+- Boyd has seen the ball thrown his way five times in the red zone this season, 17.2% of his team's 29 red zone pass attempts.

+- The Bengals, who rank eighth in the NFL in points scored, have dropped back to pass 55.1% of the time while running the football 44.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Browns.